-dwelling is not located on a steep slope; the dwelling is not located in a dangerous right of way: rail , highway, airport, power lines) $^{11}$ .

-Security of tenure: Secure tenure is the right of all individuals and groups to effective protection by the State against forced evictions.
+- 4) Structural quality/durability of dwellings A house is considered as 'durable' if it is built on a non-hazardous location and has a permanent and adequate structure able to protect its inhabitants from the extremes of climatic conditions such as rain, heat, cold, and humidity.
+The following criteria are used to determine the structural quality/durability of dwellings: permanency of structure (permanent building material for the walls, roof and floor; compliance with building codes; the dwelling is not in a dilapidated state; the dwelling is not in need of major repair); and location of house (hazardous location; the dwelling is not located on or near toxic waste; the dwelling is not located in a flood plain; the dwelling is not located on a steep slope; the dwelling is not located in a dangerous right of way: rail, highway, airport, power lines). - 5) Security of tenure Secure tenure is the right of all individuals and groups to effective protection by the State against forced evictions.
 Security of tenure is understood as a set of relationships with respect to housing and land, established through statutory or customary law or informal or hybrid arrangements, that enables one to live in one's home with security, peace and dignity (A/HRC/25/54).
 Regardless of the type of tenure, all persons with security of tenure have a legal status against arbitrary unlawful eviction, harassment and other threats.
 People have secure tenure when: there is evidence of documentation that can be used as proof of secure tenure status; and, there is either de facto or perceived protection from forced evictions.
-Important progress has been made to integrate the measurement of this component into the estimation of the proportion or number of people living in slums.
+Important progress has been made to integrate the measurement of this component into the computation of the people living in slums.

-2.2 Informal Settlements
+Informal Settlements

-Informal settlements are usually seen as synonymous of slums, with a particular focus on the formal status of land, structure and services.
-They are defined by three main criteria, according to Habitat III Issue Paper #22, which are already covered in the definition of slums.
+b.
+Informal Settlements - Informal settlements are usually seen as synonymous of slums, with a particular focus on the formal status of land, structure and services.
+They are defined by three main criteria, according to Habitat III Issue Paper #2210, which are already covered in the definition of slums.
 These are:

-- Inhabitants have no security of tenure vis-à-vis the land or dwellings they inhabit, with modalities ranging from squatting to informal rental housing, - The neighbourhoods usually lack, or are cut off from formal basic services and city infrastructure, and - The housing may not comply with current planning and building regulations, is often situated in geographically and environmentally hazardous areas, and may lack a municipal permit.
+- 1. Inhabitants have no security of tenure vis-à-vis the land or dwellings they inhabit, with modalities ranging from squatting to informal rental housing, - 2.
+The neighbourhoods usually lack, or are cut off from, formal basic services and city infrastructure, and - 3.
+The housing may not comply with current planning and building regulations, is often situated in geographically and environmentally hazardous areas, and may lack a municipal permit.